zenhack/tempest/doc/roadmap.md

 Things that interact with running apps that still need implementing

-## Sandbox

-A few pieces of the sandbox still need to be added to reach parity with Sandstorm's isolation:

-- [x] Load a seccomp-bpf filter in the sandbox launcher.
-We can just copy the BPF assembly directly from Sandstorm.
-This will give us isolation equivalent to Sandstorm with `USE_EXPERIMENTAL_SECCOMP_FILTER=true`;
-  this is supposed to displace the old filter eventually anyway.
-- [x] Set max file limits in sandbox setup (`setrlimit(RLIMIT_NOFILE, ...)`).
-- [x] Set CSP and any other security headers on HTTP responses.

-See also `BLOCKERS` at the root of the repository for a checklist of things that need to  be done before anyone should rely on Tempest for security.

 ## Platform API Features

 These are things that are not related to isolation of apps, but are